Perfect Day (company): History

-Consumer Products
+Consumer products

 On July 11, 2019, Perfect Day released its first product, an ice cream made from non-animal whey protein.
 The launch was limited to 1,000 3-pint bundles available for $60 and sold exclusively through the company's website.
 The production run sold out within hours.

 As of 2020, Perfect Day is commercializing its products through the Urgent Company, which sells the Brave Robot brand of vegan dairy ice cream.
 In November 2020, ice cream maker Graeter's began to sell vegan dairy ice cream based on Perfect Day products.
 Perfect Day also began supplying the company Smitten Ice Cream for its N'ice Cream products.

 In September 2021 Perfect Day started marketing an animal-free cream cheese under the brand Modern Kitchen.

 In November 2021, Perfect Day announced its entrance into the sports nutrition market, offering vegan whey protein powders under the California Performance Co. brand.

 In 2022, the company Tomorrow Farms launched Bored Cow, a brand of chocolate, vanilla, and strawberry milk made with Perfect Day's whey.

 Technology

-To produce whey and casein proteins from non-animal sources, Perfect Day bioengineered microbiota to include DNA sequences that instruct the cells to produce proteins that are conventionally found in cow's milk.
+To produce whey proteins from non-animal sources, Perfect Day bioengineered microbiota to include DNA sequences that instruct the cells to produce proteins that are conventionally found in cow's milk.
 The microbiota are then grown in fermentation tanks where they convert a carbohydrate source such as corn syrup into flora-based dairy protein.

 Similar recombinant technology is used elsewhere in the food industry, including to make rennet (a common cheesemaking enzyme) and heme.
-The resulting protein, once separated from the genetically modified microbiota, has the same organoleptic and nutritional properties as its animal-derived analog.
+The resulting protein, once separated from the genetically modified microbiota, has the same organoleptic and nutritional properties as animal-derived proteins.
 After they are separated and dried into a powder, the proteins are used as ingredients in other foods that conventionally contain dairy protein.